 Gin and Tonic

-Gin is not a spirit that I've worked with a lot.
-Sure, I've had a gin martini and a number of gin slings and fizzes, but when I looked at my spirit inventory I only have one bottle of gin!* And I call my self a "mixologist", well actually I don't like that name, I think bartender works just fine, but that is for another day.
-Anyway, I have lots of rum and whisky, so why haven't I looked into gin?
-Well it could be because gin hasn't received a lot of attention lately because its attention grabbing sister, vodka, is stealing the lime light.
-But that's still not a reason because I don't drink vodka, so it is time for me to explore the world of gin, and what better way to reintroduce myself to gin than with a Gin and Tonic.
+Gin is not a spirit that I’ve worked with a lot.
+Sure, I’ve had a gin martini and a number of gin slings and fizzes, but when I looked at my spirit inventory I only have one bottle of gin!* And I call myself a “mixologist”, well actually I don’t like that name, I think bartender works just fine, but that is for another day.
+I have lots of rum and whisky, so why haven’t I looked into gin?
+Well, it could be because gin hasn’t received a lot of attention lately because it’s attention grabbing sister, vodka, is stealing the limelight.
+But that’s still not a reason because I don’t drink vodka, so it is time for me to explore the world of gin, and what better way to reintroduce myself to gin than with a Gin and Tonic.

 The Gin and Tonic is a highball that seems to meet the classic definition of a cocktail, in a loosely defined way.
 A cocktail in the 1800s was the combination of a spirit, sugar and bitters plus a diluent for the weak part.
-In a Gin and Tonic you have gin, which is obviously the spirit part of the equation, you have the sugar in the tonic water for sweetness, the soda in the tonic water is the weak and the quinine is the bitter.
+In a Gin and Tonic you have gin, which is, of course, the spirit part of the equation, you have the sugar in the tonic water for sweetness, the soda in the tonic water is the weak and the quinine is the bitter flavour.
 Strong, weak, sweet, and bitter, it looks like a cocktail to me.

-The Gin & Tonic is a pleasantly bitter cocktail.
+The Gin and Tonic is a pleasantly bitter cocktail.
 The combination of the gin with the tonic almost seems to be a match made before the universe began.
 The two flavour come together in a way that neither is dominant, assuming the drink is made right.
-But the two key flavour still need something to bind them together and add that binding agent is lime.
-Without the lime, the Gin & Tonic seems flat and not as refreshing on a hot summer day.
+But the basic flavours still need something to bind them together and that binding agent is lime.
+Without the lime, the Gin and Tonic seem flat and not as refreshing on a hot summer day.

 How to Make a Gin and Tonic